-If you want to become a CMA then here are a few factors to consider if you are questioning the eligibility of your current work experience.
+If you want to become a CMA and you are questioning the eligibility of your current work experience, here are a few factors to consider.

 1. Is Your Work Experience Relevant?

-Qualifying experience consists of positions requiring judgments regularly made employing the principles of management accounting and financial management.
-Such employment includes:
+Qualifying experience consists of positions requiring judgments regularly made, employing the principles of management accounting and financial management.

 - Preparation of financial statements